LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 The definition of weak derivative requires one to integrate against smooth functions whenever trying to prove some property holds.
 This is somewhat cumbersome.
-One would much rather
+One would much rather:

 1. Work pretending all Sobolev functions are (classically) smooth.